 It’s easy to integrate your wallets through crypto exchange APIs or using your public keys, so you can track all your transactions and price developments in real time.

-See for yourself and register for free now!
+See for yourself and get started for free now!

 In many cases, the answer is yes!

 Trading cryptocurrencies must be taxed in many countries.
 At the same time, the tax regulations for cryptocurrencies tend to differ extremely from country to country.